felix314159/steel-website/docs/responsibilities.md

 We maintain several system-test frameworks to help test Execution Layer Clients:

-- [Consume](https://eest.ethereum.org/main/running_tests/consume/) - a family of [Hive](https://github.com/ethereum/hive) simulators that execute EEST test vectors against clients by feeding blocks via RLP (upon startup) or the Engine API.
+- [Consume](https://eest.ethereum.org/main/running_tests/consume/) - a family of [Hive](https://github.com/ethereum/hive) simulators that execute EEST vectors against clients by feeding blocks via RLP (upon startup) or the Engine API.
 - [Execute](https://eest.ethereum.org/main/running_tests/execute/) - a framework for running EEST test vectors on live networks or as a Hive simulator, ensuring fixture compatibility across both simulated and real environments.

 See the EEST docs [on running tests for an overview and comparison](https://eest.ethereum.org/main/running_tests/running/) of all Hive simulators and frameworks.